Kishida Begins Questioning of Ex-Execs of LDP's Abe Faction

 - Русский

-Tokyo, March 26 (Jiji Press)--Japanese Prime Minister Fumio Kishida, president of the ruling Liberal Democratic Party, on Tuesday began two-day questioning of former senior members of the LDP's largest faction, once led by former Prime Minister Shinzo Abe and deeply involved in a high-profile money scandal.
+Tokyo, March 26 (Jiji Press)--Japanese Prime Minister Fumio Kishida, also president of the ruling Liberal Democratic Party, on Tuesday began two-day questioning of former senior members of the LDP's largest faction, previously led by former Prime Minister Shinzo Abe, which is now knee-deep in a high-profile money scandal.

-The questioning will also be attended by LDP Secretary-General Toshimitsu Motegi and General Council Chairman Hiroshi Moriyama.
+Former industry minister Yasutoshi Nishimura and Hiroshige Seko, former LDP secretary-general in the House of Councillors, the upper chamber of the country's parliament, will be questioned the following day.

-After the questioning, the party leadership is expected to decide on punishments for them next week at the earliest.
-The leadership is considering severe punishments, such as not endorsing them in elections.
+In Tuesday's questioning, held at a Tokyo hotel, Kishida was accompanied by the LDP's Secretary-General Toshimitsu Motegi and General Council Chairman Hiroshi Moriyama.

-In the faction, then leader Abe decided in April 2022 to abolish a "slush fund" scheme of distributing unreported funds from the proceeds of fundraising events to faction members.
-However, the scheme was maintained after talks among Shionoya, Shimomura, Nishimura and Seko in August 2022, following Abe's death.
+"At this point, I can't tell details (of the event)," Kishida later told reporters at the prime minister's office.

 [Copyright The Jiji Press, Ltd.]